Nickchapman3773/Uranium-Fever/README.md

 - Canadian𝓕𝓻𝓮𝓪𝓴oneer for creating 10mm and Friends - Sweep Compatibility and Pip-Boy 2000 Hardcore Needs Patches for Uranium Fever.
 - DracoVampire786 for making AWSOMER patches for 10mm Pistol and Friends, AGE, DMT, Havasu Blues, NV Killer, and NV Bounties for Uranium Fever.
 - Pr0bability for making a NVLORR/Enhanced Landscape - Sandy Roads Compatibility Patch for Uranium Fever.
-- DarkSolarLegend for extensively testing the compatibility of various different versions.